maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 ***
 {% endhighlight %}

 `G_MyCustomWeapon` must be declared as a global variable to be usable everywhere in your script.
-Note also that the Actions will be search in the folder `Actions` (at the root of the package tree).
+Note also that the Actions will be searched in the folder `Actions` (at the root of the package tree).

 ## Assigning a weapon/action
 To assign a weapon created with the ActionMaker to a player, you have to use the following code: